 - (4) GOOD FAITH.
 Honesty in fact and the observance of reasonable commercial standards of fair dealing in the trade, as defined in and interpreted under the Uniform Commercial Code, Section 7-2-103 of the Code of Alabama 1975. - (5) REASONABLE QUALIFICATIONS.
 The standard of the reasonable criteria established and consistently used by the respective supplier for Alabama wholesalers that entered into, continued, or renewed an agreement with the supplier during a period of 24 months prior to the proposed transfer of the wholesaler's business, or for Alabama wholesalers who have changed managers or designated managers during a period of 24 months prior to the proposed change in manager or successor manager of the wholesaler's business. - (6) RETALIATORY ACTION.
-Includes, but is not limited to, the refusal to continue an agreement, or a material reduction in the quality of service or in the quantity of products available to a wholesaler under an agreement, which refusal or reduction is not made in good faith. - (7) SALES TERRITORY.
-An area of exclusive sales responsibility for the brand or brands of wine sold by a supplier as designated by an agreement.
+Includes, but is not limited to, the refusal to continue an agreement, or a material reduction in the quality of service or in the quantity of products available to a wholesaler under an agreement, which refusal or reduction is not made in good faith.

+- 1 (7) SALES TERRITORY.
+An area of exclusive sales 2 responsibility for the brand or brands of wine sold by a 3 supplier as designated by an agreement. - 4 (8) SUBSTANTIAL STOCKHOLDER or SUBSTANTIAL PARTNER.

-- 1 (8) SUBSTANTIAL STOCKHOLDER OR SUBSTANTIAL PARTNER. - 2 A stockholder of or partner in the wholesaler who owns an - 3 interest of 25 percent or more of the partnership or of the - 4 capital stock of a corporate wholesaler.
+5 A stockholder of or partner in the wholesaler who owns an

+6 interest of 25 percent or more of the partnership or of the

-- (9) SUPPLIER.
-A manufacturer or importer of wine licensed by the board. - voluntary sale, assignment, or other transfer of all or control of the business or all or substantially all of the assets of the wholesaler, or all or control of the capital stock of the wholesaler, including without limitation the sale or other transfer of capital stock or assets by merger, consolidation, or dissolution, or of the capital stock of the parent corporation, or of the capital stock or beneficial ownership of any other entity owning or controlling the wholesaler. - (11) WHOLESALER.
-A wholesaler of wine licensed by the board. - (b) Other words or phrases used in this act shall have the meanings ascribed to them in Section 28-3-1 of the Code of Alabama 1975, as amended, and any acts amendatory thereof, supplementary thereto, or substituted therefor, unless the context clearly requires otherwise.
+7 capital stock of a corporate wholesaler. - (9) SUPPLIER.
+A manufacturer or importer of wine licensed by the board.

+- voluntary sale, assignment, or other transfer of all or control of the business or all or substantially all of the assets of the wholesaler, or all or control of the capital stock of the wholesaler, including without limitation the sale or other transfer of capital stock or assets by merger, consolidation, or dissolution, or of the capital stock of the parent corporation, or of the capital stock or beneficial ownership of any other entity owning or controlling the wholesaler. - (11) WHOLESALER.
+A wholesaler of wine licensed by the board. - (b) Other words or phrases used in this act shall have the meanings ascribed to them in Section 28-3-1 of the Code of Alabama 1975, unless the context clearly requires otherwise. - Section 5.
+Each supplier of wine licensed by the board authorizing such licensee to sell its wine within the